michelehobson/SBA319/readme.md

 About my MongoDB Database Application
 It is a store with vendors, food categories, and food.
 There are no customers.
 Although I have created relationships between the three collections, I did not really have time to showcase those relationships.

+Time Permitting Over the Break:
-Time permitting I would have checked to make sure that the records could not be changed or deleted if its value was bound to another record.
+1. Check to make sure that records can not be changed or deleted if its value is bound to another record.
+2. Grab unit cost of the product from the vendors file to programmatically calculate the cost of the product based on its UOM
+3. Learn about server-side validation and apply it.

 Extras:
 1. I added links for easier navigation